Code-Institute-Submissions/cumbrian-kayaking/README3.md

 ## UX

 **The website is for people **

-Looking for activity holidays,
+Looking for activity holidays
 Interested in  learning to kayak
 Who want to improve their kayaking skills
- Those who want short outdoor breaks in a beautiful setting.
+Those who want short outdoor
+breaks in a beautiful setting.

 Users are deciding  ( quickly ) whether they are sufficiently interested to ask for more details.